blackmagic-debug/black-magic-org/v1.x/knowledge/compiling-windows.md

 mingw32-make PROBE_HOST=hosted HOSTED_BMP_ONLY=0
 ```

-If you wish to build BMDA for only talking to BMP, the `HOSTED_BMP_ONLY=0` may be dropped.
+If you wish to build BMDA for only talking to BMP, the `HOSTED_BMP_ONLY=0` may be dropped or the 0 switched to a 1.

 After the `make` step, you will have a file - `src/blackmagic.exe`, you can execute this by running `src/blackmagic`.
 This is the BMDA binary.
 When you run `mingw32-make clean` in the sources, this file will be kept behind.
 This is done